Neil Henry: Career

 Henry was a foundation player of the Raiders, having played for the club from 1982 and 1984 in the lower grades.
 After a succession of player-coach positions at local clubs in the Canberra and Cooma in the Group 8 and 16 competitions, he was made coach of the Perth Reds' Under 19 team in 1997, before coaching Raiders SG Ball and Jersey Flegg teams between 1999 and 2002.

+He played for Hull FC in England for one season.

-He was previously the assistant coach of the North Queensland Cowboys between 2003 and 2006 under Graham Murray and assistant to Mal Meninga in the Queensland State of Origin team from 2006–2009.
+He was previously the assistant coach of the North Queensland Cowboys between 2003 and 2006 under Graham Murray and assistant to Mal Meninga in the Queensland State of Origin team from 2006 to 2009.

 In his first season as an NRL head coach, Henry incurred a fine of $10,000 for Canberra by questioning the impartiality of the referee following a round 19 loss to Melbourne Storm in 2007.
 A supporters led fundraiser raised the money within days and was donated to charity.

 Henry was named Dally M Coach of the Year for 2008, ahead of other nominees Craig Bellamy, Ricky Stuart and Des Hasler.

 In October, 2009, Henry returned to Townsville, Queensland to take over from Ian Millward as head coach of the North Queensland Cowboys.
 He was also coach of the Indigenous Dreamtime team who played the Welcome to Country game against a NZ Maori team before the 2008 Rugby League World Cup.

-Henry coached the Indigenous All Stars in the inaugural All Stars match in 2010, with the Indigenous All Stars prevailing 16-12.
+Henry coached the Indigenous All Stars in the inaugural All Stars match in 2010, with the Indigenous All Stars prevailing 16–12.